znly/rules_go/README.md

 ## Announcements

+* **July 27, 2017** Bazel 0.5.3 is now available.
+This includes a change which is incompatible with rules\_go 0.5.1 and earlier. rules\_go 0.5.2 should work.
 * **July 17, 2017** Release
 [0.5.2](https://github.com/bazelbuild/rules_go/releases/tag/0.5.2) is now
 available!
 This fixes an issue with Bazel at HEAD.
 Note that Bazel 0.5.2 is